 - Streaming and Music Licensing.
 Matt, along with his colleagues at Fletcher, Heald & Hildreth, P.L.C., can guide clients through the sometimes complex licensing issues involved in steaming music programming over the Internet, including dealing with SoundExchange.

 - Matt is a member of the District of Columbia Bar, the Oregon State Bar and the Virginia State Bar.
-He previously served as a member of the Oregon’s State Bar’s House of Delegates.
+He previously served as a member of the Oregon State Bar’s House of Delegates.
 He is also a member of the Federal Communications Bar Association.
 Prior to entering the law, Matt worked as a broadcast journalist, including a stint as news director of an ABC affiliate in Eugene, Oregon.
-Matt, with members of his family, in the past has owned five radio stations in the Pacific Northwest, including two FM stations which they built from scratch.
+Matt, with members of his family, previously owned five radio stations in the Pacific Northwest, including two FM stations they built from scratch.